The Backyard (2002 film)

 The Backyard is a 2002 American backyard wrestling documentary directed, produced and edited by Paul Hough and was scored by Seth Jordan.
-It features the appearance of former WWE and TNA professional wrestler, Rob Van Dam.
+It features the appearance of Extreme Championship Wrestling alumnus and World Wrestling Entertainment professional wrestler, Rob Van Dam.
 Although it had a limited theatrical release in the United States in 2002, the film was later released to Germany and Australia in 2004.

 Synopsis

 This documentary reveals the violent, bizarre depths of the world of backyard wrestling to the mainstream.
 Director Paul Hough was working on a syndicated wrestling program when an audition tape led him to discover the widespread phenomenon online.
 Males of different ages who cannot afford pro wrestling school tuition or choose to make their activities a lifestyle, turn to compete in the unsanctioned battleground of their backyard, with the use of deadly elements and weapons, such as barbed wire, light tubes, fire, glass and staple guns.
 The film showcases Hough's tour, as he tracks several underground wrestlers in Arizona, Nevada, California, New York and England.